Jack Johnson (boxer): Prison sentence

 On October 18, 1912, Johnson was arrested on the grounds that his relationship with Lucille Cameron violated the Mann Act against "transporting women across state lines for immoral purposes" due to her being an alleged prostitute.
 Her mother also swore that her daughter was insane.
 Cameron, soon to become his second wife, refused to cooperate and the case fell apart.

 Less than a month later, Johnson was arrested again on similar charges.
 This time, the woman, another alleged prostitute named Belle Schreiber, with whom he had been involved in 1909 and 1910, testified against him.
-In the courtroom of Kenesaw Mountain Landis, the future Commissioner of Baseball who perpetuated the baseball color line until his death, Johnson was convicted by an all-white jury in June 1913, despite the fact that the incidents used to convict him took place before passage of the Mann Act.
+In the courtroom of Kenesaw Mountain Landis, the future Commissioner of Baseball who perpetuated the baseball color line until his death, Johnson was convicted by an all-white jury in June 1913, although the incidents used to convict him took place before passage of the Mann Act.
 He was sentenced to a year and a day in prison.

 Johnson skipped bail and left the country, joining Lucille in Montreal on June 25, before fleeing to France.
 To flee to Canada, Johnson posed as a member of a black baseball team.
-For the next seven years, they lived in exile in Europe, South America and Mexico.
+They lived in exile in Europe, South America, and Mexico for the next seven years.
 Johnson returned to the U.S. on July 20, 1920.
-He surrendered to federal agents at the Mexican border and was sent to the United States Penitentiary, Leavenworth to serve his sentence in September 1920.
+He surrendered to federal agents at the Mexican border and was sent to the United States Penitentiary, Leavenworth, to serve his sentence in September 1920.
 He was released on July 9, 1921.